-Maryland has established the minimum number of students for purposes of accountability as > 9 or an n size of 10.
+Maryland has established the minimum number of students for purposes of accountability as greater than 9 (> 9) or an n size of 10 (n=10).
 This minimum will protect individual students from possible identification, consistent with the Family Education Rights to Privacy Act.

-Maryland has established the minimum number of students as greater than 9 (>9) for public reporting and for accountability determinations.
+Maryland has established the minimum number of students as n=10 for public reporting and for accountability determinations.
 This minimum n-size allows for the maximum number of LEAs, schools, and student groups to be represented in the accountability system and provides an acceptable level of statistical reliability and validity.